-There’s no question this mobility device is the ultimate choice for extreme narrow spaces.
+There’s no question this mobility device is the ultimate choice for extremely narrow spaces.
 It’s a really slim walker.
 If you live outside the UK and EU, you have to request a quote on the product page to get an exact shipping fee.
 They usually answer within a few hours.

 Dimensions: 17.5″ D x 19.5″ W x 30″ – 33″ H OR 33″ – 36″ H